teaching-on-testbeds/serve-system-chi/snippets/triton.md

 ::: {.cell .markdown}

-Note that the stats show that requests were served in batch sizes greater than 1, even though each client sent a single request at a time.
+Note that the stats show that some requests were served in batch sizes greater than 1, even though each client sent a single request at a time.

 :::